DorianJung/Pd_patch_for_pointer_G-1/README.md

 1. Ensure all libraries are installed via Deken
 2. Open _main.pd
 3. Change the devicename for the comport object to your device
-4. Output values from a microcontroller should be between 0 and 1022
+4. Output values from a microcontroller should be between 0 and 1022 (otherwise the code I used is included in the files)
 5. Make sure you are running on a sample rate of 44.1khz